 Was My Firing Unfair?

-For example, you can definitely sue if your employer for wrongful termination if you were fired for reasons that violate anti-discrimination and whistleblower statutes such as:
+For example, in California, you can sue your employer for wrongful termination if you were fired for reasons that violate the following anti-discrimination and whistleblower statutes:

 - California Fair Employment and Housing Act (FEHA)

 - Pregnancy Disability Leave Law (PDLL)